 The modal analysis of the bilinear (Q1) finite element is performed here.
-In particular, the incompressible limit is studied by evaluating the eigenvalues associated to each mode as the Poisson ratio, ν , tends to 0.5, see [2].
+In particular, the incompressible limit is studied by evaluating the eigenvalues associated with each mode as the Poisson ratio, ν , tends to 0.5, see Reference [2].

-Figures 1, 2 and 3 present the modes of a bilinear element and the evolution of the eigenvalues as ν goes to 0.5.
+Figures 1-3 present the modes of a bilinear element and the evolution of the eigenvalues as ν goes to 0.5.
 The logarithm of the eigenvalue is plotted as a function of the logarithm of $0.5 - \nu$.
-The three rigid body modes have not been plotted because they do not have any interest in this study.
-One can easily recognize in these figures the shear, the stretch, the volumetric and the two hourglass modes.
-They are classified, as usual, see [2], in three groups: (1) modes that do not present any locking behavior, (2) modes that do have physical locking-the eigenvalue goes to infinity because it is a volumetric mode-, and (3) modes associated to non-physical locking-in this case, the hourglass modes-.
+The three rigid body modes have not been plotted because they do not have any